 You'll have to adjust to different standards of hygiene and sanitation while in Indonesia.
 The standard toilet is of the squat variety and this may take some getting used to.
 However, western-style toilets can be found in large hotels and some tourist areas.

-Indonesia is one of the world's favourite budget travel destinations.
+Indonesia is one of the world's favorite budget travel destinations.
 Here's what you can roughly expect to pay for a:

 Street food snack = 2,000 IDR